Cook Islands

 I have travelled in time!

-The maritime territory has a total area of about 2.2 million km².
+The maritime territory is around 2.2 million km².

-Rarotonga Airport is the international gateway to the Cook Islands.
+Rarotonga Airport is the main international gateway for the Cook Islands.

-Bus run clockwise and anticlockwise around the perimeter of the island.
+You can use the bus going clockwise or anticlockwise around the perimeter of the island.

-All resorts, bungalows and b&b’s offer their guests a paid transfer to/from the airport, but this bus is certainly the cheapest option.
+All the resorts, bungalows and B&Bs offer their guests a paid transfer to and from the airport, but this public bus is the cheapest option.

 The interior of the island is characterised by mountains, green valleys and a forest with clear streams and waterfalls.

-In the south-west there are white sandy beaches overlooking a shallow lagoon, while the north-east coast is more rocky.
+The south-west coast has lovely white sandy beaches overlooking a shallow lagoon, while the north-east coast is more rocky.

 Rarotonga is surrounded by an extensive coral reef, which protects it from the Pacific Ocean.

-Its natural beauty, combined with the various activities available, a wide and varied choice of accommodation (from bungalows to luxury resorts), and a basic nightlife, make Rarotonga an excellent choice in Cook Islands.
+Rarotonga is an excellent choice in the Cook Islands thanks to its natural beauty combined with the various activities available, a wide and varied choice of accommodation (from bungalows to luxury resorts), and a basic nightlife.

 The heart of the island is characterised by forests, coconut palms, banana plantations and tropical fruit.

-If you plan to rent a car or scooter to get around the island independently, this is an essential step.
+If you’re planning to rent a car or scooter to get around the island on your own, this is a must.

-Otherwise, you can use a bike, taxi service or buses.
+Otherwise, you can use a bike, a taxi service or buses.

-If you don’t just want to swing in a hammock, spend hours in buffets and think of the Cook Islands as a huge resort in the Pacific Ocean, you have a wide choice of activities to do in this corner of Polynesia.
+If you’re looking for something more than just relaxing in a hammock, spending hours in buffets and thinking of the Cook Islands as a huge resort in the Pacific Ocean, you’ll find plenty of other activities to do in this corner of Polynesia.

-The most common and easiest are of course snorkeling, kayaking and sup.
+The most common and easiest activities are of course snorkeling, kayaking and sup.

 If you want to relax, you can also try fishing.

-Since many of the islands have a volcanic origin, they are not just small sandy atolls.
+As many of the islands were formed by volcanoes, they are not just small sandy atolls.

-The mountains, with their lush vegetation and dense jungle, are ideal for a Polynesian experience, whether by bike, scooter, quad bike, off-road vehicle or on easy trekks.
+The mountains, with their lush vegetation and dense jungle, are the perfect place to experience the Polynesian way of life, whether you’re exploring by bike, scooter, quad bike, off-road vehicle or on easy trekks.

 Especially on Friday nights, Cook Islands nightlife explodes, involving tourists in traditional dances.

-I usually stay away from these shows that I consider fake and organized only to give to foreigners a stereotyped reality.
+I usually stay away from these shows that I consider fake and designed only to give foreigners a stereotyped version of reality.

-It is possible to visit villages that demonstrate aspects of tribal life on the islands before the arrival of Christianity: cannibalism, dances with traditional clothes and handicrafts (all tending to the sale of souvenirs).
+You can also visit villages that show aspects of tribal life on the islands before Christianity arrived: cannibalism, traditional dances, clothes and handicrafts (which are mostly sold as souvenirs).

-The Cook Islands are often considered a honeymoon destination.
+The Cook Islands are often seen as a great place for honeymoons.

-I chose to sleep at the Aroko Bungalow (it has now changed its name to Muri Lagoon View Bungalows).
+I chose to sleep at the Aroko Bungalow (it’s now called Muri Lagoon View Bungalows).

 The bungalows are equipped with every comfort: kitchen, fridge, microwave, boiler, coffee and tea, bed covers, seas towels and a fan.

-I recommend it to those who would like to enjoy the beauty of Rarotonga, without spending so much for luxurious treatments.
+I’d suggest it to anyone who wants to enjoy the beauty of Rarotonga without spending a fortune on luxurious treatments.

-Just outside the entrance gate there is a stop for buses that go around the island, also stopping at the airport.
+Just outside the entrance, there is a stop for buses that go around the island, including stop at the airport.

-Nearby there are markets, diving centres, restaurants and shops.
+There are markets, diving centres, restaurants and shops nearby.

-There are also shoes and flippers of all sizes for entering the water, kayaks, masks and snorkels and deckchairs for sunbathing.
+You can also find shoes of all sizes for entering the water, kayaks, masks and snorkels and deckchairs for sunbathing.

-As I said before, I chose the Cook Islands mainly for the possibility to “travel in time”.
+As I said before, I chose the Cook Islands mainly because I wanted to “travel in time”.

-I chose to stay in a bungalow a few steps away from Muri Lagoon and Muri Beach, listed as one of the most beautiful in the world for its spectacular beach and clear water.
+I picked a bungalow just a few steps away from Muri Lagoon and Muri Beach, which is listed as one of the most beautiful place in the world thanks to its spectacular beach and clear water.

-I’m used to the sea of Sardinia and I had already seen a beautiful coral reef in Fiji and Tuvalu… but for me this is not sea.
+I’m used to the sea in Sardinia and I had already seen a beautiful coral reef in Fiji and Tuvalu, but for me this is not sea.

-Have you ever seen the classic photo of atolls, taken from an plane?
+Have you ever seen the classic photo of atolls, taken from a plane?

-The dark blue is the ocean, reachable only by boat for diving or simple snorkelling.
+The dark blue is the ocean, which you can o only reach by boat for diving or simple snorkelling.

 The light blue, almost transparent, is the lagoon.

-The ocean and the lagoon are separated by a coral reef, but the currents are so strong that it is difficult to get close because of the risk of cutting yourself on the coral.
+The ocean and the lagoon are separated by a coral reef, but the currents are so strong that it’s difficult to get close because of the risk of cutting yourself on the coral.

-Moreover, the lagoon, Muri Lagoon, is beautiful for taking photos but impractical for other activities.
+On top of that, the lagoon, Muri Lagoon, is a great place to take photos but no so practical for other activities.

-The water is 20 centimetres ‘deep’, so you can’t swim.
+The water is only 20 centimetres ‘deep’, so you can’t swim.

-You can walk around, but only with suitable shoes, because the seabed is not sandy but full of stones and sharp corals.
-Kayaks and surfboards are the alternatives for easily reaching the small motu, the sandy islets on which to relax in the shade of the coconut palms.
+You can walk around, but only with the right shoes, because the seabed is not sandy but full of stones and sharp corals.
+Kayaks and surfboards are great for easily reaching the small motu, the sandy islets where you can relax in the shade of the coconut palms.

 Just in case there isn’t a club with music blaring…